 It wasn’t all that long ago that I started my fitness journey.
-Now weight loss, that was something I dedicated my whole freaking life to, but fitness is a different animal altogether.
+Now weight loss, that was something I dedicated my whole freaking life to, but fitness is a different animal altogether especially when I hired my Personal Trainers to encourage my journey.
 When I started lifting, everything changed.
 I started really viewing my body and food differently.
 My whole life changed and now it’s simply a lifestyle– but I didn’t get there overnight.
 There are a lot of things I had to do, and even more I had to STOP doing, to get to the place I’m at both mentally and physically today.

 Things You Need To Stop When Starting Your Fitness Journey

 1. Soliciting advice from every corner of the earth

 Asking for help is a good thing– but what happens when you ask one person for help, and then ask another, and then solicit a group for their advice on the first person’s advice?
 You end up with a lot of conflicting information, which makes you overwhelmed, which makes you question everything– which keeps you from starting.

 If you are going to ask for advice, ask one person that you trust, who you have seen the results you desire from, and ask them where they got the information and if there are resources they suggest–then go do your own research.

 2. Over planning

 Planning isn’t a bad thing, but it can also be used to avoid getting started.
 So yes, take the time to meal prep, find a gym that will work, block off time on your calendar for workouts and if you must, start on a Monday.
 But don’t spend a month planning your start, remember that it doesn’t have to be perfect, you just need to start somewhere.
 I recommend checking out a website like Meal Kit Advisor to learn more about the benefits that meal subscriptions have.
 They’re great for dieting and they’re super simple and easy!